AmitGujar/Bink-Privacy-Policy/README.md

 # Bink-Privacy-Policy
-Since this extension uses location information, It's mandatory to define privacy policies.
+Since this extension uses location and analytics, It's mandatory to define privacy policies.